About 20 or so years ago, the Investigations Unit here at the U.S. Citibanking Center in San Antonio suffered a terrible disaster.

 As it turned out, the system totally crashed one day.

-Instead of having all their work automatically sorted, categorized & tracked automatically from beginning to end, the Investigations Unit was left trying to paddle…upstream, no less…with no oars!!!
+Instead of having all their work automatically sorted, categorized & tracked from beginning to end, the Investigations Unit was left trying to paddle…upstream, no less…with no oars!!!

 Investigation requests now had to be manually downloaded & individually printed.
 These sheets of papers were then distributed to the investigators to complete.